ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 # Environment Cookbook Build

 Earlier in this post, I mentioned that you'll have one git repository for every cookbooks you write.
-There's an exception for *Environment Cookbooks*.
+There's an exception for *Environment Cookbooks* (again, read [this blog post][pattern] if you haven't read it already to get a better understanding on this cookbook pattern).
 This cookbook will sit beside your application source code.
 An example structure for a Maven project:

 ```